radioglaciology/orca-documentation/content/en/_index.md

 <a class="btn btn-lg btn-secondary me-3 mb-4" href="https://github.com/thomasteisberg/uhd_radar/">
   Download <i class="fab fa-github ms-2 "></i>
 </a>
-<p class="lead mt-5">**Insert clever name here** is an open and extensible platform for building radar instruments to better understand Earth's coldest places</p>
+<p class="lead mt-5">Open Radar Code Architecture (ORCA) is an open platform for building radar instruments to better understand Earth's coolest places</p>
 {{< blocks/link-down color="info" >}}
 {{< /blocks/cover >}}

 {{% blocks/lead color="primary" %}}
-**Insert clever name here** is a platform for building low-cost, flexible, and field-proven radar instruments for the cryosphere. **Clever radar name** is the base project for Peregrine, a field-portable ice-penetrating radar UAV, and MAPPERR, a multi-frequency radar/radiometer.
+ORCA is a platform for building low-cost, flexible, and field-proven radar instruments for the cryosphere.
+ORCA is the base project for Peregrine, a field-portable ice-penetrating radar UAV, and MAPPERR, a multi-frequency radar/radiometer.